Police Court, Hobart: Mr GRAVES, counsel for Captain Rogers; Mr MORIARTY, counsel for the mutineers

 John Woodcock Graves' appreciation of the uses of photography in judicial settings gained ground with the example set by NSW and Victoria; by mid 1872 he was instrumental in seeing Thomas J. Nevin contracted with a colonial warrant to commence the systematic photographing of prisoners arrested, arraigned, incarcerated and discharged through the courts and police office, many of whom were recalcitrant and repeat offenders attended by Mr Graves as counsel.
 His use of prisoner identification photographs with warrants expedited police work and court schedules.
 By the 1890s the photographic image had become commonplace in courts for the police and for the judiciary (read more in this post about the famous Conlan case of 1895 here).

-Barrister Moriarty's defence of the mutinous crew who claimed the captain of the Western Empire shot at them was doomed to failure as soon as he saw Samuel Clifford take the stand.
-The son of William Moriarty (1792–1850) one-time Port Officer, reef surveyor and Merchant Seaman's Unionist, Sylverius Moriarty Crump, as he was known in later years, earned his own reputation as a shooter when he gave himself up to police on shooting Mrs Crump dead in 1907, 30 years after the Western Empire case.
+Barrister Sylverius Moriarty's defence of the mutinous crew who claimed the captain of the Western Empire shot at them was doomed to failure as soon as he saw Samuel Clifford take the stand.
+He was the son of William Moriarty (1792–1850) one-time Port Officer, reef surveyor and Merchant Seaman's Unionist, and Aphea Crump, sister of the eccentric and hugely wealthy Dr Francis Crump of Kerry, Ireland (d.
+1877).

 Source: Mercury (Hobart, Tas. : 1860 - 1954), Friday 24 May 1907, page 5